 - For many, this pandemic has presented additional financial challenges due to lost work or reduced pay.
 It is also a time when people are not spending money on costly things (e.g. restaurant meals, new clothes, trips, social activities).
 Many are putting mortgages on hold and negotiating lower credit card payments, etc. Now may be a good time to revaluate your financial plan as it pertains to your fertility treatments and possibly, even set additional funds aside;

 - People keep using the word “uncertainty” to talk about the significant stress caused by the pandemic.
 Of course, it is true that there is no certainty around when life will begin to feel “back to normal.”
-However, we are beginning to see clinics reopen, and most treatments starting up again.
-Life, albeit likely different in many ways, will begin to slowly settle into a “new normal.”
+However, life, albeit likely different in many ways, will begin to slowly settle into a “new normal.”
 Having a concrete plan of action can be a very helpful way to increase feelings of control and agency.
 And while infertility and global pandemics do not easily fit into firm timelines, general next step plans can be made, while recognizing the need for flexibility.
 When such plans are developed together with your partner, it can be a useful way of reconnecting and reminding yourselves of the ways in which you do agree, and of the things you both want for the family and life you envision.

 This is an incredibly unnerving time for everyone, and it is understandable if emotions such as anger and frustration are coming out towards your partner when feelings of helplessness and distress are so high.
 Try and remember that people are doing their very best in an unprecedented, anxiety-provoking time; and that includes you.
 When your dreams of having a baby may be delayed, or have additional new stressors, and you are sharing a space with a partner without being able to leave, or if you do leave as part of an essential service and this adds to your stress, please remember to be as kind to yourself and as gentle with your own emotions as you strive to be with your partner.